Pistons (including swapping heads-cylinders-pistons);

 and pistons.
 Pistons DO wear out.

 Piston clearances generally, unless there is real damage, don't go much over a few thousandths...certainly not the 4.5 specification limit.
 It is perfectly OK to use next oversize rings, adjusting the end gaps, when you have a bike with a good bore.
-If you do this, we shall assume the bore has low taper, but the rings are perhaps on the edge of specifications.
+If you do this, we shall assume the bore has low taper, but the rings are perhaps on the edge of specifications or bit over.
 You can purchase an oversize set of rings and adjust the end gaps to specifications, but when doing this, use the smallest measured part of the bore....usually near bottom, where the diameter of the bore in the lowest area that the rings normally contact, is the smallest.....adjust the new oversize ring gaps for that diameter.

 01/11/2009: updated, mainly to clarify some details, such as piston pin clips